-Lap belts should be worn as low and snugly as possible over the hips.
+If a rear seat lap belt is used, it should be worn as low and snugly as possible over the hips.

 Inspection

 All parts of the seat belts, including the belt fabric, should be regularly inspected for fraying, loosening, wear and other damage.
 Keep the belts in good condition at all times to reduce the chance of being injured in an accident, and to minimize any injuries that do occur.
 Make sure the buckles, retractors, tongue plates, guides and anchors all work properly.